World Contact Day

 World Contact Day was first declared in March 1953 by an organization called the International Flying Saucer Bureau (IFSB), as a day on which all IFSB members would attempt to send a telepathic message into space.

 The IFSB voted to hold such a day in 1953, theorising that if both telepathy and alien life were real, a large number of people focussing on an identical piece of text may be able to transmit the message through space.
 IFSB members focused on the following message during 1953:

-The 1953 celebration is referenced in the song "Calling Occupants of Interplanetary Craft", created in 1976 by Klaatu and later covered by The Carpenters.
+The 1953 celebration is referenced in the song "Calling Occupants of Interplanetary Craft", released in 1976 by Klaatu and later covered in 1977 by The Carpenters for their album Passage.

 On the event's 60th anniversary in 2013, World Contact Day was extended to a whole week.